juice-shop/pwning-juice-shop/part2/xss.md

 🛠️ **TODO**

-### Perform an XSS attack on a legacy page within the application
+### Bypass the Content Security Policy and perform an XSS attack on a legacy page

 In the [Architecture overview](../introduction/architecture.md) you were told that the Juice Shop uses a modern _Single Page Application_